gvwilson/sdxjs/src/data-table/index.md

 If one storage scheme is much more efficient than another and we are reading or writing frequently, that could change our mind about which implementation to pick.

-Two simple text-based schemes are row-oriented and column-oriented <span g="json">JSON</span>---basically, just printing the data structures we have.
+Two simple text-based schemes are row-oriented and column-oriented [% g json %]JSON[% /g %]---basically, just printing the data structures we have.
 Let's run the 10,000×30 test: